Look What’s Rolling into Your Future: New Wheelchair Designs

 The result?
 Improved efficiency of all of the user’s arm movements, utilizing 100% of their effort, rather than 25% as in conventional wheelchairs.
 This design balances the load on the joints of the arms and reduces the impact on shoulders and wrists.
 The wheelchair also has a run mode, which uses three gears, much like bicycle gears, which helps when users are traveling uphill.
 While in run mode, the chair can’t go in reverse and roll back down a slope.

-One innovative wheelchair is perfect for travel.
+One innovative approach is the folding portable wheelchair which is perfect for travel.
 It’s got hubless wheels and actually folds in half to just the size of the wheels, with the seat, backrest and footrest all tucked in between.
+Which makes it easy to take with you on long trips as you can fit it into a suitcase.

 Wheelchairs for Disabled Parents